btmartin721/R_scripts/README.md

 3. a refAlleles file with the allele frequencies from the populations.
 4. an nsamples file with the sample sizes for each allele from each population.

-I generated the input files using the genepop2hzar.R script.
+I generated the input files using the genepop2hzar.R script in this repository.